dlwortmann/Social-Network-API-Challenge-14/README.md

  * [Questions](#questions)

 ## Description
-This project built an API to be used for a simple social network application using Express.js, a MonoDB Database, and the Mongoose ODM.
-This was my first project using a NoSQL database and creating an entire API from the scratch.
+This project built an API to be used for a simple social network application using Express.js, a MongoDB Database, and the Mongoose ODM.
+This was my first project using a NoSQL database and creating an entire API from scratch.
 This project only created the back-end of the application; a future development goal is to complete it by adding a client side and get it deployed.

 ## Live URL